HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

       secretName: <YOUR_SECRET_NAME>
 ```

-3. Uninstall and/or deploy Label Studio Enterprise using Helm.
+3. Deploy Label Studio Enterprise using Helm, or if you want to update an existing installation, uninstall the unsecured version of Label Studio Enterprise and redeploy using the revised Helm chart.
+See below for more details.

 ### Use Helm to install Label Studio Enterprise on your Kubernetes cluster